spottenn/whisper-speech-typing/README.md

 pip install -r requirements.txt python whisper_speech_typing.py
 ```
-3. Wait until for the script to download the model and say
+3. Wait for the script to download the model
 4. Place cursor where you want to type, hold F4 and speak, then let go to type.

 ## Overview